HoIIy/ISTE432/developmentbook.md

 * __Application Designer__ - __*Maggie*__ - responsible for the design of the program, especially during the planning process; still works with the other members on the composition of the program and discussion about the merit of the design choices, but accounts for diagrams, rough-draft explanations of the application design, being able to articulate the reasoning behind choices, ultimate choice of design pattern, and overall quality checking of the chosen design.
 Responsible for more than 1/3 of the input and brainstorming, too.

-* __Application Programmer(s)__ - __*All (small team)*__ - responsible for the creation of the program. the role should be shared by all members volunteering to do about 1/3 of the actual coding.
+* __Application Programmer(s)__ - __*All (small team)*__ - responsible for the creation of the program.
+The role should be shared by all members volunteering to do about 1/3 of the actual coding.
 Application programmers are responsible for being able to articulate coding choices and what the produced code does on a step-by-step level, especially any deviations from the original design plan.

 * __Application Tester__ - __*Ian*__ - responsible for testing the final creation: mainly writing unit tests and any documentation needed to accompany that.
-Ideally, we would plan on two application programmers to each designated application tester, so the latter could preemptively and eventually flush out bugs by doing their best to break what was initially constructed, but the size of our current working team makes dividing up code between two people too potentially difficult.
+Testing will of course be done throughout the course of the project, but the cumulative tests plus final testing will be handled by the application tester.

 ## Background
 Our project was inspired by browsing publically available data sources and thinking of uses for them that we couldn't immediately think of as being covered by another project or application.
 The main alternative available is the [energy.gov locator](https://energy.gov/maps/alternative-fueling-station-locator) that lacks functionality we'd like to have, like user accounts and tracking personal preferences towards stations.
 It comes with a [mobile app](https://itunes.apple.com/us/app/alternative-fueling-station-locator/id718577947?mt=8), but the top review is criticism from a customer who dislikes that it "defaults to Apple maps - and in a Metropolis, where there are Transits... there's no option or any way to open the destination / route in Google maps."
 The user also disliked that there is "no way to copy the address to paste it into Google".
 Another user lamented lacking "the ability to redo a search in that area (like yelp or google maps has)".
 Google Maps is a widely used application; I can see how this lack of capability would become unpleasant quickly.